Invictum/serenity-reportportal-integration/README.md

 ReportPortal.emitLog("My message", "INFO", Calendar.getInstance().getTime());
 ```
 Message will appear in the scope of entity it was triggered.
 I. e. inside related test.
 It is also possible to use Report portal integration with log frameworks in order to push messages to RP server.
-Please reffer to [Report Portal loggin integtation](http://reportportal.io/docs/Logging-Integration) for more details related to it.
+Please refer to [Report Portal loggin integtation](http://reportportal.io/docs/Logging-Integration) for more details related to it.

 > **Notice**
 > Actually to add logs to Report Portal, they should be emitted in scope of test method, otherwise they will not be displayed at all